dataoneio/Internship/UI & UX Designer Internship.md

 This repository contains an intro challange for UI & UX Designer who want to join [DataOne Innovation Labs](http://dataone.io).

 ### So you want to prove you're worthy to join DataOne?
-Awesome
+Awesome!

 ### Task